 This, or some version of this, may be the way it needs to be for our system to work.
 Like it or not, it is the way it is.
 So, we either run for elected office or influence those who do, or we accept it the way it is.
 In the midst of warfare, bombs and bullets flying overhead, it’s time to take cover and fight for what’s yours.
 Putting one’s hands on one’s figurative hips and exclaiming the unfairness of the defensive position we must take will not protect us from financial decapitation.

 It is time to arm yourself with knowledge.
 Once, armed it is time to take action to establish the legal tools needed to win to defend yourself and win the war.

 No matter how you act, risks are all around you every day.
 If a business owner gets into a car accident and injures somebody, he or she, if not prepared, can wind up with life altering lawsuit.
 Preparation and protection from lawsuits are essential elements today, and these things can be accomplished by both educating oneself about the risks and taking the necessary steps to prevent a lawsuit from confiscating your assets.

-Since you have worked your entire life to accumulate your wealth and assets, you certainly want to take steps to protect those assets.
+Since you have worked your entire life to accumulate your wealth and assets, you certainly want to know how to protect your assets.
+Then you’ll want to take steps to actually protect them.
 There are a few precautionary steps you can take to ward off lawsuits before they start.